-Below you will find the details about eligibility requirements, selection criteria, and tuition fees.
-For information on how to apply and what documents you need to submit, check the application guide.
-For this programme, besides the general supporting documents, you also need to submit one programme-specific document: a statement of purpose (1 page).
+Below you will find details about eligibility requirements, selection criteria and tuition fees.
+For information on how to apply and what general documents you need to submit, check the application guide.
+Besides the general supporting documents, you also need to submit one programme-specific document: a statement of purpose (1 page).

 Master's Programme in Battery Technology and Energy Storage

 A Bachelor's degree, equivalent to a Swedish Kandidatexamen, from an internationally recognised university.

 Also required is: